LoFT: Low-Rank Adaptation That Behaves Like Full Fine-Tuning¶

 Loss & Training¶

-- LoFT is an optimizer-level improvement and does not modify the loss function; it is compatible with any standard training objective.
+- LoFT is an optimizer-level improvement and does not change the loss function.

-Core Theoretical Guarantee: When \(r = \min\{m, n\}\) and \(U_k, V_k\) are full-rank, LoFT-AdamW exactly recovers the full AdamW update.
+Mechanism: When \(r = \min\{m, n\}\) and \(U_k, V_k\) are full rank, LoFT-AdamW exactly recovers the full AdamW update.
 This is the first low-rank adaptation method with this property.

 Key Experimental Results¶